rossdrew/emuRox/README.md

   - getting rid of java performed arithmetic (usually in `+`/`-` cases) in favor of ALU performed arithmetic (and moving to an ALU class)
   - compressing the data driven tests;  extracting out common patterns, etc
   - abstracting away bytes into a custom class so that I don't need workarounds for Java types
-  - abstracting away the concept of a Register into an enum to clean up the code
   - making the 6502 emulator, compiler and debugger available to 6502 community for testing.

 BCD and proper timing is a thing for another day as my first objective for now, is the NES emulator.